uscensusbureau/citysdk/docs/citysdk.ckan.md

 Sends a SQL query to a CKAN server.

-The DataStore extension must be installed to utilise this.
+The DataStore extension must be installed on the CKAN server to utilise this.

 The underlying SQL engine is PostgreSQL.